ankitcdry1612/java/README.md

 # java
-number of element greater than current element on left side of an element in an array
+number of element greater than current element on left side of an element in an array using divide and conquer